Dermoally/Dermoally-model/README.md

 ## 2. Pre-processing Datasets
 The preprocessing pipeline includes:
   - Data Loading and Labeling:
-    - "data_appender" function collects image paths and labels from specified folders.
+    - _data_appender_ function collects image paths and labels from specified folders.
     - Converts collected data into a DataFrame dataset with image paths and labels.
   - Data Visualization:
     - Displays a grid of sample images and a pie chart of label distribution.
   - Dataset Splitting:
-    - dataset_splitter function splits data into training, validation, and test sets.
+    - _dataset_splitter_ function splits data into training, validation, and test sets.
     - Splits the dataset into 80% training data and 20% test data.
   - Data Augmentation and Generators:
     - Defines datagen with augmentation techniques for training like rotation, shift, shear, zoom, flips, and rescaling to create a robust model.